Policies and documents

 The IT facilities are provided for use in furtherance of the mission of York St John University, primarily to support a course of study, research or in connection with your employment or course of study at the institution.

 Use of these facilities for personal activities (provided that it does not infringe any of the regulations, and does not interfere with others’ valid use) is permitted, but this is a privilege that may be withdrawn at any point.

-Use of these IT facilities for non-institutional commercial purposes, or for personal gain, is not permitted other than with explicit approval acquired in advance from the Director of Information Learning and Estates.
+Use of these IT facilities for non-institutional commercial purposes, or for personal gain, is not permitted other than with explicit approval acquired in advance from the Chief Information Officer.